 The MCP55 Pro is a single-chip, high-performance HyperTransport peripheral controller.
-It includes a 28-lane PCI Express interface, an AMD Opteron 16-bit Hyper Transport interface link, a six-port (3 Gb/s) Serial ATA interface, a dual-port Gb Ethernet interface, an ATA133 bus master interface and a USB 2.0 interface.
-This hub connects directly to CPU#1.
+It includes a 28-lane PCI Express interface, an AMD Opteron 16-bit Hyper Transport interface link, a six-port Serial ATA interface, a dual-port Gb Ethernet interface, a single ATA133 bus master interface and a USB 2.0 interface.
+This hub connects directly to CPU#1 and through that to CPU#2.